 “All generalizations are unclarifications.”

-That statement is a generalisation about (all) generalisations.
+is a generalisation about (all) generalisations.

-In order for Wittgenstein’s position to have a point (or in order for him to prove his own point) there must be (or there needs to be) at least one generalisation that's not an “unclarification”.
+In order for Wittgenstein’s position to have a point (or in order for him to demonstrate his own point) there must be (or there needs to be) at least one generalisation that's not an “unclarification”.
 Though if there's at least one such generalisation that isn't also an unclarification, perhaps it could be (as Wittgensteinian might have claimed) the very generalisation that

 “All generalisations are unclarifications.”